University of Phoenix tuition and fee calculator

-- Determine your estimated tuition and expenses based on your degree program and location.
+- Determine your estimated tuition and expenses based on your location and chosen degree program.

-- Enter your financial information to explore ways to pay for your tuition and expenses.
+- Enter your personal financial information to explore ways to pay for tuition and education related expenses.

 For more information about each of these programs, including on-time completion rates, the median debt incurred by students who completed the program and other important information, please visit phoenix.edu/programs/gainful-employment.html.